kedai/dd-pod-metrics/README.md

 ## Metrics Used

 The script uses several key Kubernetes metrics from Datadog to provide comprehensive resource usage information:

+### Understanding Metric Collection Delays

+When querying Datadog for pod metrics, there can be delays between:
+1. When a pod is actually running in Kubernetes (what `kubectl top pods` shows)
+2. When those metrics appear in Datadog's API

+These delays occur due to:
+- Time needed for the Datadog agent to collect metrics
+- Processing and sending metrics to Datadog's servers
+- API availability delays

+The pod status detection window (`ACTIVE_POD_WINDOW_SECONDS`) helps handle these delays:
+- Default 1-minute window works well for most cases
+- Increase the window if you notice pods being marked as completed too early
+- Decrease the window if you need tighter real-time monitoring

 ### Memory Metrics
 1. `kubernetes.memory.usage`